 “If I may ask, Lord,” Blessed George writes in one of his many highly quotable passages, “let me be but a dishrag in Your Church, a rag used to wipe up messes and then thrown away into some dark corner.
 I want to be used up and worn out in the same way so that your house may be a little cleaner and brighter.
 And afterwards, let me be thrown away like a dirty, worn-out dishrag.”

-Just over 100 years ago, amidst an age of religious tyranny and toxic political upheaval, the Lithuanian native whom the Marians affectionately call Father Renovator set about to restore the Marian Congregation, which had dwindled down to one man.
-Blessed George rewrote the Marian Constitutions, inspired to take the Congregation founded in 1673 by Blessed Stanislaus Papczynski and make it flourish in contemporary times.
+Over 100 years ago, amidst an age of religious tyranny and toxic political upheaval, the Lithuanian native whom the Marians call their Renovator set about to restore the Marian Congregation, which had dwindled down to one man.
+Blessed George rewrote the Marian Constitutions, inspired to take the Congregation founded in 1670 by Saint Stanislaus Papczynski and make it flourish in contemporary times.

 All the while, Blessed George suffered from tuberculosis of the bone.
 And all the while, he conducted himself in a spirit “more like the father of a family,” as Fr.
 Marian Wisniewski, MIC, a novice under Blessed George, wrote.
 Indeed, Blessed George remains a father figure today for those who are the fruits of his labor — namely, the Marians, who first open that green Journal expecting it to be a chore but discover in it a spiritual treasure.

 While his native land of Lithuania was under the oppressive domination of the Russian czar and nearly all Marian monasteries had been closed and confiscated, Blessed George (1871-1927) saved the Marians from extinction.
 The miraculous deliverance of the Marian Congregation and its reform may have been the strongest experience of God’s mercy in the Congregation’s history, an important confirmation that God cares for the Marians and that the Marians’ charism is valuable for the Church.